 Melissai (Greek) Bees; applied to poets and certain priestesses of Delphi, or to Demeter and Artemis, and by the Neoplatonists to any pure and chaste being.
 Honey is a symbol of wisdom as representing garnered experiences, in the same sense as nectar and similar words; human beings collect and extract the pure essence from the flowers of experience, so that the word was sometimes used in ancient Greece and Rome for disciples.

-Melitta, Melytta, or Mylitta Queen of heaven; an alternative name for Belit, Babylonian or Chaldean for “chief lady,” a title applied to any goddess, most often to En-lil.
+Melitta, Melytta, or Mylitta Queen of heaven; an alternative name for Belit, Babylonian or Chaldean for “chief lady,” a title applied to any goddess, most often to the consort of En-lil.
 Hence also applied to the moon, often regarded by the ancients as queen of heaven.
 Melitta is applicable to the feminine aspects of the chief hierarch of any hierarchy or of any planetary spirit.

 Memrab.
 See MEIMRA’